 "On Behalf Of" notation will display in a format such as:

 In this example, the Sender and From fields in the email headers will display as:

 What "On Behalf Of" Signifies

 Ultimately, the "On Behalf Of" notation highlights the mismatch between the domain used in the Sender field (mail.example.com) and the domain used in the From field (example.com).
-In the above example, the envelope is sent through the domain mail.example.com, but the message is sent from the domain example.com.
-The nuance is important as the Sender field is an envelope field and the From is an email header field - each representing different aspects of the message.
+In the above example, the envelope is sent through the domain mail.example.com, but the message is listed as being sent from the domain example.com.
+This nuance is important as the Sender field is an envelope field and the From is an email header field - each representing different aspects of the message.